Your website needs to have clean, human readable, URLs, by which we mean things like this:

 Another more fundamental point to check is that you have “uniquely addressable” link structures sorted out (that’s the U bit of URL after all!).
 Try your own site to check: search for one village name, then another, check the URL isn’t constant for both of these searches, like the raw stem for example:

 If it is, then your site is passing all the location IDs in the background, and you don’t have URLs at all.
 If you are a one brancher, and you just filter by price range, not location as it isn’t necessary, then you should still have your town name in your search results URL string, if you want the best chance of ranking.
 There is little point in trying other SEO work, until your URL foundations are well sorted, as not only can Google not get a handle on the town name (so you have no hope of optimising for that specific traffic) but now you have a human error in your site as well (I can’t send a specific price or town filtered list, in an email to my wife for her to look through).
 This is a clear example of where focusing on great human experiences has lovely alignment with your SEO objectives too.

 Obviously URLs are a big, somewhat technical topic.
 If you suspect you might have an issue, drop us a line and we can have a quick look for you.
 We’ll audit your URL structures specifically, and give you a call to chat to you about which you might want to fix (both easy, quick wins, and harder, more technical options).

 If you’ve done that, you might want to understand why Homeflow sites are a better foundation for your SEO.
-And if you’re looking for detailed advice and ideas, there’s no better place to start than our SEO benchmarking or advanced guide.
+And if you’re looking for detailed advice and ideas, there’s no better place to start than our SEO benchmarking.
 You’ll also find lots more in our resources library.